 These pictograms do not fall into the ADA standards (pictograms which serve the disabled), but local codes (state, fire, building) may require them.
 Since these signs are not part of the ADA standards, they do not require text nor the minimum space that the required and recommended pictograms do.

 no cell phones

 in case of fire

-It is always an option to include tactile and braille on these signs, and it might be required by your local building code.
+It is always an option to include tactile and braille on these signs, as it might be required by your local building code.

 Did you know there is a minimum space required for pictograms?

 There are minimum spacing rules which apply to required and recommended pictograms.
-These must be in their own space at least 6″ high… but there is no rule regarding the size of the pictograms.
+They must be in their own space at least 6″ high, but there is no rule regarding the size of the pictograms.